Fairchild v Glenhaven Funeral Services Ltd: Facts

 Mr Fairchild had worked for a number of different employers, as a subcontractor for Leeds City Council, all of whom had negligently exposed him to asbestos.
 Mr Fairchild contracted pleural mesothelioma.
 He died, and his wife was suing the employers on his behalf for negligence.
 A number of other claimants were in similar situations, and joined in on the appeal.
 The problem was, a single asbestos fibre, inhaled at any time, can trigger mesothelioma.
 The risk of contracting an asbestos related disease increases depending on the amount of exposure to it.
 However, because of long latency periods (it takes 25 to 50 years before symptoms of disease become evident) it is impossible to know when the crucial moment was.
-It was impossible therefore for Mr Fairchild to point to any single employer and say "it was him".
+It was impossible therefore for Mr Fairchild to identify a singular employer at fault.
 Moreover, because the traditional test of causation is to show that "on the balance of probabilities" X has caused Y harm, it was impossible to say that any single employer was the cause at all.
 While it was possible to say "it was one of them" it was impossible to say which.
 Under the normal causation test, none of them would be found, on the balance of probabilities to have caused the harm.